rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 - The intersection of AI Safety and DL, and the intersection of AI Safety and AI
 - Subfields of DL/AI such as Natural Language Processing (NLP), Reinforcement Learning (RL), and Mulimodal Learning (MM) that are important to AI Safety[^11]

-For this first group, I searched ("AI Safety" and "Deep Learning") and ("AI Safety" and "Artificial Intelligence") for the years 2000 to 2022.
+For this first group, I searched ("AI Safety" and "Deep Learning") and ("AI Safety" and "Artificial Intelligence") for the years 2000 through 2022.
 I cut off the results for 2022.

 __Intersection of AI Safety and AI/DL__